intelligent-machine-learning/dlrover/docs/tutorial/unified/old/unified_api_guide.md

 # Unified API Guide[Experimental]

-## Background

-DLRover provides a unified control plane operation tailored for different type of training, aimed at enhancing runtime stability and performance.
-For more details, refer to the: [Proposal doc](../design/unified-mpmd-control-proposal).

 ## Instruction

 Users rely on the following two steps to express any type of Deep Learning job